The College of Arts and Sciences

 The College of Business & Public Management (CBPM) includes undergraduate programs in business, public administration, and health management as well as masters’ degrees in business, organizational leadership, health, and public administration (NASPAA accredited) and a doctoral degree in public administration (D.P.A.).
 The CBPM offers a broad-based management education that emphasizes the application of theory to management practice and builds the conceptual skills and core values its students need to become effective leaders and managers in business and public management.
 Its years of providing pertinent curriculum focusing on effective decision making and stressing the knowledge relevant in today’s challenging global environment has earned the college an excellent reputation within the business, public administration, and professional communities.
 In addition, it has a proud tradition of engaging students in case studies of regional businesses to examine market analysis and business plans.

-The College of Education & Organizational Leadership (CEOL) includes undergraduate programs in education as well as several masters’ degrees and a doctorate degree (Ed.D.).
-The CEOL develops outstanding leaders and education professionals, caring individuals who impact instruction on all scholastic levels.
-Operating under four guiding principles – caring, excellence, leadership, and diversity – CEOL creates exceptional learning opportunities that foster intellectual, ethical, and social responsibilities within its students, instilling the knowledge, skills, and disposition in each to imagine, explore, and design the future.
+The LaFetra College of Education (LFCE) includes undergraduate programs in education as well as several masters’ degrees and a doctorate degree (Ed.D.).
+The LFCE develops outstanding leaders and education professionals, caring individuals who impact instruction on all scholastic levels.
+Operating under four guiding principles – caring, excellence, leadership, and diversity – LFCE creates exceptional learning opportunities that foster intellectual, ethical, and social responsibilities within its students, instilling the knowledge, skills, and disposition in each to imagine, explore, and design the future.
 It established institutes that foster dialogue in the fields of child development, educational policy, and school reform.
-An innovative, customized assessment program lays the foundation for CEOL’s effort to achieve National Council for Accreditation of Teacher Education (NCATE) accreditation.
+An innovative, customized assessment program lays the foundation for LFCE’s effort to achieve National Council for Accreditation of Teacher Education (NCATE) accreditation.

 The College of Law